carlosrodlop/cbci.jenkins-lib/docs/CBCI-Admin.md

 ### CloudBees CI: Administration

-* 📈 Monitoring, adding the [CloudBees Prometheus Metrics plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/monitoring/prometheus-plugin) which exposes metrics securely for Operation Center.
-(Additionally, it can be used also with controllers)
+* 📈 Observability, adding the [CloudBees Prometheus Metrics plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/monitoring/prometheus-plugin) which exposes metrics securely for Operation Center. (it can be used also with Controllers)
 * 🔬 Auditing, adding the [User Activity Monitoring plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/user-activity-monitoring) which provides you with a summary of user activity.
 * 💾 [Backup/Restore](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/)
   * [CloudBees Backup plugin](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin) to automate the backup process.